MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/Running-Remote-Commands.md

 Now that the sessions are established, you can run any command in them.
 And because the sessions are persistent, you can collect data in one command and use it in a subsequent command.

-For example, the following command runs a Get\-HotFix command in the sessions in the $s variable and it saves the results in the $h variable.
+For example, the following command runs a Get-HotFix command in the sessions in the $s variable and it saves the results in the $h variable.
 The $h variable is created in each of the sessions in $s, but it does not exist in the local session.

 ```
 Invoke-Command -Session $s {$h = Get-HotFix}